 Do ghost shrimp eat algae?
 Are they a good addition to your aquarium as part of your 'cleaning crew'?
 Good news: the answer is yes to both!

 One of the reasons Palaemonetes shrimp aren't just appreciated as feeders is their diet.
 These shrimp are omnivorous scavengers that will eat pretty much anything they come across, while maintaining a low bioload.
 They will consume leftover foods, decaying plant matter, and yes, algae too.
+In fact, algae make up the bulk of their diet in the wild.

 If your aquarium is very clean, your shrimp likely can't find enough to eat by themselves.
 You can supplement their diet with anything from algae wafers to frozen foods such as mosquito larvae.